den-materials/intro-mongoose/readme.md

   1. `express` - web Frameworks
   1. `ejs` - view engine
+  1. `ejs-locals` - EJS tool that allows us to use layouts
   1. `body-parser` - allows us to get parameter values from forms
   1. `mongoose` - our Mongo ODM